Learning Center

 3. Insert the missing part/page.

-This type of narrative writing task is difficult because it requires students to include details about what is known from the beginning of the text but not change what will happen after the inserted page.
-Students must stay within the parameters of the original text, honoring plot, setting, character traits, etc. Again, like deleted movie scenes, these only ADD information, they do not alter or change the outcome.
+This type of narrative writing task is especially difficult because it requires students to recognize that they are not writing an entire story.
+They are only using details known from the beginning of the text in their excerpts without altering or changing the outcome.
+These inserted portions must stay within the parameters of the original text, honoring plot, setting, character traits, etc.

 5. Write a sci-fi.